akhilgollapallise/akhilgollapallise/README.md

 - 👋 Hi, I’m @akhilgollapallise
 - 🌱 I’m currently learning
-- 💞️ I’m looking to collaborat
+- 💞️ I’m looking to
 - 📫 How to reach me ...

 <!---